 New TV Series about Psychedelic Research

-A new television series about researchers in the 1960s, including Timothy Leary, who studied the effects of psychedelics has received a Sloan screenwriting grant.
-SEVEN ETERNITIES is written by recent NYU MFA graduate Mirella Christou.
+A new television series about researchers in the 1960s, including Timothy Leary, who studied the effects of psychedelics has received a second Sloan grant.
+The series, called SEVEN ETERNITIES, was awarded an Episodic Grant by Film Independent that supports the writer–NYU MFA graduate Mirella Christou–to develop the screenplay in Film Independent's acclaimed Episodic Lab sponsored by Netflix.
+SEVEN ETERNITIES won its first Sloan award through the Foundation's partnership with NYU.

 The story centers on the work that Timothy Leary and Richard Alpert conducted at Harvard University.
 The project is still in script stage.
 The company Scriptd presented a staged reading of the pilot on January 31, with performances by Ben Caplan (CALL THE MIDWIFE), Josh Breslow (NASHVILLE), and Antonia Cruz-Kent (CONDUCT OF LIFE).
 Science & Film spoke with Christou on the phone afterwards.